jordiv/jordi-marfeel/README.md

 Sorry, my first time, respect my clumsyness :)

 ## Autoscaling groups
-I've set up manually a scalling group + launch configuration from console, I know it can be launched from awscli everything but it's easier for me doing so than start investigating :)
+I've set up manually a scalling group + launch configuration from AWS console, I know it can be launched from awscli/ansible everything but it's easier for me doing so than start investigating :)

 I used the image that I created the way I've been told.